 If in spite of this, the gap remains obvious, you may want to address it in your cover letter.

 Test and learn – send out a few resumes and if you don’t hear from any recruiters or hiring managers, make a few edits to your resume before you apply to new job postings.

-See Canadian resume and cover letter for useful tips and ready-to-use downloadable resume templates to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.
+See Canadian resume and cover letter for useful tips to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.

 Be honest and address the employment gap

 Avoid lying about anything on your resume, including an employment gap.
 You can address the employment gap directly during the interview.
 However, remember to keep your explanation brief and to the point and avoid providing detailed circumstantial explanations so you don’t end up saying something that could affect your chances of getting an offer.